fosskers/transducers.fnl/doc/Transducers.md

 (ints start ?step)
 ```

-Yield all integers, beginning with `start` and advancing by an optional `?step`
+Source: Yield all integers, beginning with `start` and advancing by an optional
-which can be positive or negative.
-If you only want a specific range within the
+`?step` which can be positive or negative.
+If you only want a specific range
-transduction, then use [`take-while`](#take-while) within your transducer chain.
+within the transduction, then use [`take-while`](#take-while) within your transducer chain.

 ```fennel
 (assert (table.= [1 2 3 4 5] (transduce (take 5) cons (ints 1))))